Krish-H/CAPMINDS_TASKS/task_010/JWT_Auth_CSRF-AES/README.md

 #### Login User
 - **Endpoint:** `POST /api/login`
-- **Description:** Authenticates a user.
+- **Description:** Authenticates a user and enforces a single active session (revoking previous sessions).
 Returns a short-lived JWT access token in the JSON response and a long-lived opaque refresh token via an `HttpOnly` secure cookie.
 - **Headers:**
   - `Content-Type: application/json`
 - **Body:**